Alexa Skills Marketing Guidelines

 - The speech bubble can have a flag in one of six positions.
 Always face the flag toward the speaker, even if that speaker is off-frame.

 - The speech bubble uses Bookerly Regular Italic.
 Each utterance begins and ends with quotations and uses sentence case.
-For rare digital cases when Bookerly Regular Italic cannot be used (e.g. HTML emails), Georgia Italic and Times New Roman Italic may be used as backup options.
+For rare digital cases when Bookerly Regular Italic can't be used (e.g. HTML emails), Georgia Italic and Times New Roman Italic may be used as backup options.

 - The speech bubble should always be wider than it is tall.
 The width of the speech bubble should reduce by quarter lengths.